Adele has been a youth services librarian in public libraries for 20 years.

 But how are they going to convince the student council?
 One of them could run for student council president.

-Is it true the “Nothing can possibly go wrong”?
+Is it true that “Nothing can possibly go wrong”?

 Does this book have robots?
 Sure.